 Angier is an extremely ethnically-diverse town.
 The people who call Angier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Angier residents report their race to be White, followed by Black or African-American.
 Angier also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.25% of the town’s residents.
-Important ancestries of people in Angier include Irish, German, Scottish, and Scots-Irish.
+People of Hispanic or Latino origin account for 23.31% of the town’s residents.
+Important ancestries of people in Angier include English, Irish, German, Scots-Irish, and Italian.